Joyce0418/joyceren98.github.io/_pages/includes/intro.md

 -“Excellent Internship Group” after the internship.
 Shenzhen Zhiwei Education Technology Co.
 LTD, Shenzhen, China
--Worked as a tutor to teach University Physics (English version) Union of Future Educators of Central China Normal University      One of the student leaders
+-Worked as a tutor to teach University Physics (English version) Union of Future Educators of Central China Normal University -One of the student leaders
 -Assisted teachers in Mandarin and teacher skills training for 2018 normal university students.